-Oliva is not only the nearest coastal town, but also one of the most beautiful.
+Oliva is not only the nearest coastal town, but, thanks to its soft and sandy beaches, also one of the most beautiful.

 Food and drinks

 Are you at the beach?
 Then you can enjoy delicious food at both Mandela (Italian) and Soqueta (more expensive segment).
 Are you in town?
 Then El Pelut and El Lloc are highly recommended.